mongodb/docs/source/includes/backup-restore-list-output.rst

      - Unique identifier of the batch to which this restore job belongs.

-       Only present for a restore of a :term:`sharded cluster`.
+       Only present for a restore of a sharded cluster.

    * - ``clusterId``
      - string
-     - Unique identifier of the :term:`cluster` the restore job represents.
+     - Unique identifier of the cluster the restore job represents.

-       Only present for a restore of a :term:`cluster`.
+       Only present for a restore of a cluster.

    * - ``created``
      - string